 Unfortunately some people may not react in the way you hope and may be unkind or discriminatory.
 If this happens there is support available to you such as counselling or support groups.

-Before telling people it can be helpful to talk it over with a healthcare professional at your clinic or a Health Trainer.
+Before telling people it can be helpful to talk it over with a healthcare professional at your clinic.

 (1 vote cast)